SummaryRead the full fact sheet

-In some cases, the affected person can hear, but has difficulty in understanding spoken words, particularly in noisy environments.
+In some cases, the affected person can hear, but has difficulty understanding spoken words, particularly in noisy environments.
 Hearing and understanding speech may be improved by the use of hearing aids or cochlear implants.

-Symptoms can occasionally fluctuate; for example, a person may experience both improvements and deteriorations in their hearing.
+Symptoms of auditory neuropathy can sometimes vary; for example, a person may experience both improvements and deteriorations in their hearing.
 The long-term outlook varies too.
 For example, the hearing of a person diagnosed with auditory neuropathy may improve, deteriorate or remain unchanged, and there is no way to predict the outcome.

-- Mild to severe hearing loss
+- mild to severe hearing loss

-- Sounds tend to fade in and out
+- sounds fading in and out

-- Understanding spoken words (speech perception) may be difficult
+- difficulty understanding spoken words (speech perception)

-- Speech perception may worsen in noisy environments
+- worsened speech perception in noisy environments.